-Pets: We love pets, but for everyone's safety please keep them clear of the photo and/or video shoot areas.
+Pets: We love pets, but for time and safety please keep them clear of the areas being shot.

-Video Tours & Photography Ownership, Rights & Usage: All Video Tours and photos created for the Realtor and/or homeowner may be used for all marketing associated with the current sale of the property in accordance with local Arizona MLS rules.
+Photos & Video Tour Ownership, Rights & Usage: All photos and Video Tours created for the Realtor and/or homeowner may be used for all marketing associated with the current sale or rental of the property in accordance with local Arizona MLS rules.
 The photos and Video Tours are the sole property and are copyrighted by Tucson Video Tours & Real Estate Photography and are licensed to the homeowner and Realtor and NOT to third parties.
-If the Realtor purchased the photos and/or Video Tour and the homeowner discontinues using that Realtor then the homeowner or their new Realtor will have to purchase a new photo and/or Video Tour package.
-The sale of our photos and Video Tours by anyone other than Tucson Video Tours & Real Estate Photography is prohibited.
+The sale of our photos and Video Tours is prohibited.

-Requirements For Service Subject To Change Without Notice.
+Requirements For Service Is Subject To Change Without Notice.